pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 One notes the pixel-to-pixel variations;  these are at the percent level.
-The slit edges defined by the code are also plotted (green/red lines).
+The slit edges defined by the code are also plotted (green/red lines; green/magenta in more recent versions).
 The regions of the detector beyond the slit boundaries have been set to unit value.